intel/pmem-csi/docs/design.md

   have been created on a node which has insufficient RAM and CPU resources for a pod.

-PMEM-CSI also has a central component which implements the [scheduler extender](#scheduler-extender) webhook.
-That component needs to know on which nodes the PMEM-CSI driver is running and how much capacity is available there.
-This information is retrieved by dynamically discovering PMEM-CSI pods and connecting to their [metrics endpoint](/docs/install.md#metrics-support).

 ## Communication between components

 The following diagram illustrates the communication channels between driver components: